Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 The trail is accessed from many other points across Kent Island.
 Public parking is available at multiple locations including the lots at various schools, the Kent Island library, Island Dog Park, and the soon-to-be completed trailhead at Piney Creek Road.

-* The Chesapeake Heritage & Visitor Center was originally known as the Chesapeake Exploration Center and that label still appears on some older maps.
+* The Chesapeake Heritage & Visitors Center was originally known as the Chesapeake Exploration Center and that label still appears on some older maps.

 Nature and outdoor recreation enthusiasts are pleased to learn that the trailhead to Ferry Point Park is located at the Chesapeake Heritage & Visitor Center.
 This 41-acre nature park sits on the Chester River and offers a two-mile walking trail.